 In 1831 (six years hence) a young French official, Alexis de Tocqueville, would journey to America to observe the young nation.
 And in perhaps his most famous passage he touched upon the effect of slavery on the south.
 “The State of Ohio”, wrote de Tocquville,”is separated from Kentucky just by one river; on either side of it the soil is equally fertile, and the situation equally favorable, and yet everything is different...(In Ohio the population is) devoured by feverish activity, trying every means to make its fortune...There (in Kentucky) are people who make others work for them...a people without energy, mettle or the spirit of enterprise...These differences cannot be attributed to any other cause but slavery.
 It degrades the black population and... (saps the energy of) the white.”

 Jackson's only real interest was seeking the Presidency in 1828 was in defeating those who “cheated” him out of his victory in 1824.
 Jackson was a slave owner, and his natural inclination was to support slavery.
 But because of the support offered by Van Buren, he also opposed the national bank, and Adam's program of “big government” investments.
-The hard work of forming the party that carry him to victory he left to men like Van Buren and Stevenson, who were binding Southern ruling elite to Northern ruling elite.
+Jackson left the hard work of forming the party that would carry him to victory to men like Van Buren and Stevenson, who were binding Southern ruling elite to Northern ruling elite.
 That accommodation would be the foundation of the new Democratic Party for the next 100 years.

 - 30 -